hobby-kube/provisioning/README.md

 ### Configuration

 **Important:** Modify only [main.tf](main.tf) in project root, comment or uncomment sections as needed.
-All variables in [variables.tf](variables.tf) can be set either directly or from evironment variable.
+All variables in [variables.tf](variables.tf) can be set either directly or from environment variable.

 Export the following environment variables depending on the modules you're using: